christofelkev/RECIDER/README.md

 #### Backend Processing:

 The backend server processes the request and returns a response containing recipe recommendations.
-The response is modeled by the RecommendationResponse class.
+The response is modeled by the RecommendationResponse class, RecipeResponse, And DetailResponse Class.

 #### ViewModel Update: